 The course catalog contains important information, e.g. about your "status" as a student and the associated obligations and formalities.
 Furthermore, it contains all relevant addresses (of institutes, seminars, etc.) and telephone numbers.
 You can find the course catalog and the personnel and information catalog in the LSF of Heidelberg University.
 Advance information about the upcoming semester's teaching can also be found on the pinboard of the faculty homepage.

 The Faculty Student Advisory Service is available to all students.
 Please make use of this service.
 With the support of the student advisor, individual difficulties in particular can be analyzed and solutions or ways out can be found.
 In addition, every instructor of the Faculty of Mathematics and Computer Science is at your disposal for individual counseling.
 Don't be afraid to ask the instructor of your beginner's lecture your questions during the breaks and after the lecture, even outside the official office hours if he or she is not available at the moment.

 University Center for Student Advisory Services and Secondary Education

-For general questions about your studies, please contact the Center for Student Advisory Services and Secondary Education (ZSW) at Heidelberg University.
+For general questions about your studies, such as changing your major, exam stress and study organization, please contact the Central Student Advisory Service at Heidelberg University.